DATAREEL: Automated Data-Driven Video Story Generation with Animations: Conclusion

 \section{Conclusion}

 In this paper, we introduced \datareelbench{}, a benchmark for automated generation of animated data-driven video stories that require coordinating data, visualization, animation, and narration.
-We also proposed a multi-agent LLM framework that decomposes \emph{data reel} generation into planning, generation, and verification stages.
-Through both automatic and human evaluations, we showed that the agentic approach consistently outperforms single-model prompting, particularly in terms of style consistency and overall visual quality.
-Our analysis also highlights different remaining challenges in the task.
+We also include a baseline based on a multi-agent framework that decomposes \emph{data reel} generation into planning, generation, and verification stages.
+Our automatic and human evaluations show that this baseline improves over single-model prompting, particularly in style consistency and overall visual quality, while also revealing remaining challenges.
+Future extensions of this work can use the benchmark to develop better models and more reliable evaluation methods.
+In particular, supervised fine-tuning of smaller open-source models on curated examples of \emph{data reel} plans, animation code, and subtitle-aligned visual transitions may improve their ability to generate coherent data videos.
+We hope \datareelbench{} provides a useful foundation for future research on automated data video generation.